krivard/codalab-worksheets-wiki/Dev_Getting-Started-on-UNIX-based-Systems.md

      `compass compile`

-   Or to start a process which will automatically re-generate the files when changes are made:
+   Alternatively, you can run the `compass watch` command to start a process which will automatically re-generate the files when changes are made:

      `cd codalab/apps/web/static`

      `compass watch .`

+## Install the JavaScript Closure Compiler
+If you need to modify any JavaScript files, you'll need the [JavaScript Closure Compiler](https://developers.google.com/closure/compiler/).
+Note that this step is only required if you make changes to JavaScript files.

 1. Install the JavaScript Closure compiler.